-At their November 7, 2018 meeting the CATSO Technical Committee reviewed the statewide safety targets.
-At their December 6, 2018 meeting, the Columbia Area Transportation Study Organization's Coordinating Committee unanimously voted to adopt the statewide safety targets.
+At their December 5, 2019 meeting, the Columbia Area Transportation Study Organization's Coordinating Committee unanimously voted to adopt the statewide safety targets dated August, 2019.

 There are nine projects specifically programmed and budgeted using safety funding in the MoDOT section of this TIP, totaling \$9,858,000 for program years FY 2020-2023, all are sponsored and will be administered by the Central District of MoDOT.
 These projects will help the CATSO MPA and the State towards achieving these targets.
 Examples include intersection safety improvements, curve improvements, and on-call work zone enforcement to improve the safety of MoDOT workers as well as roadway users.